 We have conducted toxicology studies of beloranib in support of clinical development.
 Dose selection and precautions for ongoing clinical trials have been informed by toxicology studies in beagle rats, dogs, and rabbits.
 Toxicological studies of up to six months in rat and nine months duration in dogs using single, daily or intermittent dosing have established no observed adverse effect levels at higher exposures relative to those in humans.
 At higher doses in rats and dogs the findings of toxicological importance were inhibition of spermatogenesis (with testicular atrophy/exfoliation of germ cells in testes/epididymides) and hematopoietic suppression including significant reductions in platelet and white blood cell counts, including lymphocytes, thymic, lymph node and splenic atrophy or lymphoid depletion, mild liver and kidney tubular epithelia cell toxicity, gastrointestinal de-epithelialization, hemorrhage/discoloration and diarrhea, and clonic convulsion.
 Injection site tolerability in both rats and dogs has been demonstrated with several formulations of beloranib and injection site tolerability has been corroborated in clinical trials.
 A T-cell dependent antibody response study in rats demonstrated that decreases in immunoglobulin responses occurred in males at doses of 0.3 mg/kg and higher, and in females at 3 mg/kg and higher.
 Collectively, the data indicate that beloranib may be immunosuppressive although events suggesting immunosuppression have not been noted in the clinical trials to date.
 We plan to measure T-cell and B-cell subpopulations and lymphocyte counts in our ongoing clinical trials until we better understand if there is a potential risk in humans.
 There were no indications of genotoxicity or specific indicators of phototoxicity with beloranib.
-Embryo-fetal toxicity findings in rats and rabbits have demonstrated significant embryofetal malformations at exposures similar to those achieved in patients.
-Therefore, female subjects of child bearing potential should take appropriate measures to a findings have shown no evidence of the hematological or male reproductive findings in humans.
-We believe that, as with other anti-obesity drugs, if approved, beloranib will carry a Category X label and be contraindicated in pregnant women or women looking to become pregnant.
+Embryo-fetal toxicity findings in rats and rabbits have demonstrated significant embryo-fetal malformations at exposures similar to those achieved in patients.
+Therefore, female subjects of child bearing potential should take appropriate measures to

 Based on the safety findings in animals, clinical trials of beloranib have included monitoring for blood cell changes, sperm counts, sperm morphology and hormones in men, as well as frequent pregnancy testing and requirement for redundant, implanted or surgical methods of birth control in women.
-To date, the clinical
+To date, the clinical findings have shown no evidence of the hematological or male reproductive findings in humans.
+We believe that, as with other anti-obesity drugs, if approved, beloranib will carry a Category X label and be contraindicated in pregnant women or women looking to become pregnant.

-We have initiated a two-year carcinogenicity study in the rat and a protocol for a transgenic mouse carcinogenicity study is under review at the FDA.
+We have initiated a two-year carcinogenicity study in the rat and a protocol for a mouse carcinogenicity study is under review at the FDA.
 Given that PWS manifests during childhood, preliminary juvenile safety studies have been initiated that will potentially support testing and eventual marketing in the juvenile population.